themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 });
 ```

-Introducing `componentDidMount()`, [one of many oddly named methods]() in React.
+Introducing `componentDidMount()`, [one of many oddly named methods](http://themeteorchef.com/blog/react-vs-blaze/#tmc-react-methods-vs-blaze-methods) in React.
 Notice that inside, we've placed the contents of the JavaScript from [our template's `onRendered` callback](https://github.com/themeteorchef/base/blob/master/client/templates/public/login.js#L1).
 Neat!
 As the name implies, this is the method that's called as soon as our React component is "mounted" or rendered on screen.

 This is more-or-less identical to how Blaze's `Template.<name>.onRendered()` method works.
 Easy enough for us, we can just drop our module in and we're done!
 Well, almost.
 As we'll see, we'll need to make some microscopic changes to our modules to ensure they work well with our components.

 For now, let's continue on to our `signup` template.
 Heads up, you can delete the existing `login.html` and `login.js` (careful not to delete the `.jsx` file) files in our `/client/components/public` directory.
+You will want to do this after each of the following refactors (unless you want to keep them around for reference).

 #### Signup
 Here comes the wave of repetition.
 Are you ready?
 There's not much different from our `login` template in terms of changes, so let's dump out our refactor and step through it.